Infinitusvoid/BoxedInMotion/README.md

 names with than have audio and video_raw video_done subfolders decide how you will do this

+Create variations for each scene as new project to keep code simple do this by create a template and deleting the template after it
+Scene_[]_v_[name]

 you create video
 than you create many audios